How to Add Google Analytics To WordPress Website

-Adding Google Analytics to your website can be done in several ways, depending on your site setup and preferences.
-In this guide, we’ll review three methods of adding the code to your website’s header section:
+Adding Google Analytics to your website is usually a simple process and can be done in several ways, depending on your website setup and preferences.

 Using a Plugin for WordPress